OpenHantek/OpenHantek6022/readme.md

 ## Run OpenHantek
 You need an OpenGL 3.2+ or OpenGL ES 2.0+ capable graphics hardware for OpenHantek.
+OpenGL is prefered, if available.
+Overwrite this behaviour by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.

 USB access for the device is required:
 * As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you need a